-Shepherd University’s Department of Teacher Education will undergo an accreditation review by CAEP in the fall of 2017, with the CAEP self-study submitted for review in March 2017.
+Shepherd University’s Department of Teacher Education will undergo an accreditation review by CAEP on November 5-7.
+Information about third-party comments is listed below.

 Simply put, accreditation is quality assurance through external peer review.
 When an institution or specialized program is accredited, it has demonstrated that meets standards set by organizations representing the academic community, professionals, and other stakeholders.
 To maintain accreditation the institution or program must undergo a similar review on a regular basis.
 Typically reviews are conducted every 7 to 10 years.

 About Accreditation, CAEP and Why It Matters

 There are two types of accreditation: institutional and professional (sometimes called programmatic).

 Professional accreditors review departments, schools, and colleges usually within a higher education institution.
 An institution, especially a larger university, might simultaneously maintain accreditation from a regional accreditor as well as from several professional accreditors.

 CAEP is a professional accreditor because it reviews departments, schools, and colleges which prepare teachers and other educators.
 After completing a program, teachers seek licensure or certification from the state in which they wish to teach.

 To help you and your students become familiar with the “language” of CAEP, please go to the CAEP glossary.